How Do You Travel With a Reactive Dog? Real Tips From Real Dog Owners

 1. Can You Travel With Your Reactive Dog?

 For many people, bringing their dog along is the best (and sometimes only) option.
-But it does come with conditions.
+But it does come with conditions, especially for those of us with stranger-reactive dogs.

 “Short answer, we take him with us, but there's a lot of planning and compromise.
 We only go places with dog-friendly outdoor activities.”